Physical Geography: An Introduction to the Global Environment

 - processes acting on the surface exogenic processes and how these affect and are affected by biological processes and human interaction

-Moreover, you will study basic meteorology, climatology and climate change, hydrology and oceanography.
+One part of the course deals with meteorology, climatology and climate change, hydrology and oceanography.
 This will enable a holistic understanding for mechanisms acting on what is generally referred to as Global Change.

 Ecosystems Science will teach you about the biomes of the world.
 A biome is a contiguous area with similar climatic conditions.
 You will learn about the relationship between biomes and specific processes active in different biomes, such as soil forming processes.